Coronavirus social care and safety

 Some people are receiving fraudulent calls and text messages offering the Covid-19 vaccination.
 In some cases, people are asked to press a number on their keypad or to send a text message to confirm they wish to receive the vaccine.
 Doing so is likely to result in a charge being applied to their phone bill.
 In other cases, callers are offering the vaccine for a fee or asking for bank details.

 The vaccine is only available from the NHS and the NHS will contact you when it is your turn.
-At present, appointments are only being offered to the public over 80 years old.

 The NHS will: